 - 1. Can you tell me a little bit about your current responsibilities? - 2.
 Could you describe a typical day? - 3.
 What types of skills and experiences are key to succeeding in your position? - 4.
 What are common qualities of individuals who are successful in this kind of position? - 5.
 How did you get into this field?
 What path led you to this position? - 6.
-How did you organize your job search? - 7.
-What was your interview process like? - 8.
+Can you tell me why you chose to pursue a PhD/MD/Master's/etc? - 7.
+How did you organize your job search? - 8.
+What was your interview process like? - 9.
 What's been particularly rewarding about the path you've taken?
-What would you do differently? - 9.
-What are some of the future career opportunities for someone in your position? - 10.
-What was the most obvious difference was between working in academe and working in industry/government/non-profits, etc.? - 11.
+What would you do differently? - 10.
+What are some of the future career opportunities for someone in your position? - 11.
+What was the most obvious difference between working in academe and working in industry/ government/non-profits, etc.? - 12.
 Can you talk about how industry/government/etc. and academe are different in terms of work environment, typical compensation packages including vacation, salary range, and work/life balance.
-What was the most obvious difference was between working in academe and working in this field? - 12.
-Can you talk about the norms of working at research-focused institution and how they differ from a teaching-focused institution are in terms of hours/ responsibilities/ expectations/ typical compensation packages including vacation, salary /work-life balance? (for teaching positions)
+What was the most obvious difference between working in academe and working in this field? - 13.
+Can you talk about the norms of working at a research-focused institution and how they differ from a teaching-focused institution in terms of hours/ responsibilities/ expectations/ typical compensation packages including vacation, salary /work-life balance?

 - 13. What advice would you give someone in my position who wants to be successful in the field? - 14.
-When you think about your first year in this position, what actions/activities were key towards your success (engaging other staff, attending meetings, your science, etc.) - 15.
+When you think about your first year in this position, what actions/activities were key towards your success (engaging other staff, attending meetings, your science, etc.)? - 15.
 I have a copy of my resume.
 Would you be willing to look at it and let me know what you think? - 16.
 From the research and informational interviews I've done so far, I've developed a list of companies in your field that I am interested in.
 Can you tell me anything about them?
 Are there firms I've left off that I should look at more closely? - 17.
 Do you know of any companies/organizations that might be expanding or hiring in the next [6] months? - 18.
 Can you recommend anyone else for me to talk to, either with a background similar to mine (in terms of research, or international background), who are in the area of X?